Product Compliance Resources provided by ProductIP

 A key requirement is to obtain the geographic coordinates.
 With collecting geolocation coordinates of the plot of land where a commodity comes from, one can demonstrate that there is no deforestation on that specific location.

 Via air photos, satellite images or mobile phones, widespread and free-to-use digital applications (e.g. Geographic Information Systems (GIS)) geolocation coordinates can be collected.
 It is important that the information is linked with geotags and time stamps.
-The EU supports companies with the EU Observatory monitoring tool.
+The EU supports companies with the EU Observatory monitoring tool, but there are other monitoring satellite tools available.

 Operators and traders must fulfil the obligation to verify that the geolocation information is correct.
 Any product or commodity covered by this regulation whose geolocation coordinates have not been collected and submitted as part of a due diligence statement is prohibited to be placed on the EU market.

-Authorised representative established in the Union, may submit a due diligence statement on behalf of an operator or trader, however they will stay responsible for the compliance of the product.
+Authorised representative established in the Union, may submit a due diligence statement on behalf of an operator or trader, however the operator or trader remains responsible for the compliance of the product.

 Deadlines

 The Regulation (EU) 2023/1115 (EUDR) on deforestation and forest degradation entered into force on 29 June 2023 and replaces the Timber Regulation (EU) 995/2010.
-Its deadline was extended with one year in December 2024.
 Medium and large-sized companies will have till 30 December 2025 to comply with the EUDR.
 For micro or small enterprises, this deadline is six months later: 30 June 2026.

 More information